Skip to main content

 Fundamentals

 You may be here because you feel a disconnect between the numbers on your cardiovascular lab reports and how you actually feel.
-Perhaps your cholesterol and are managed with conventional treatments, yet a feeling of diminished vitality persists.
+Perhaps your cholesterol and blood pressure are managed with conventional treatments, yet a feeling of diminished vitality persists.
 This experience is common, and it points to a deeper truth about cardiovascular health.

 Your circulatory system is not an isolated set of pipes and pumps; it is a dynamic, living network deeply woven into the fabric of your body’s master communication network, the endocrine system.
 Understanding this connection is the first step toward a more complete strategy for wellness.